 We are here to support you!
 Please check back often.
 Answers will be updated as the situation evolves.

 During this challenging time, we know you have questions about how the coronavirus (COVID-19) could impact your impending enrollment, especially if you are traveling to us.
-If you are planning to enroll in Graduate School of Education program in fall 2020, we want you to know that we are busy preparing and planning an impactful academic experience for you, and eagerly awaiting your arrival.
-However, as of March 17, 2020, we are not taking in-person meetings, appointments, walk-ins or information sessions.
-We have moved to a fully virtual system for all conversations, recruiting activities, information sessions and events.
+If you are planning to apply to a Graduate School of Education program, we want you to know that we are busy preparing and planning an impactful academic experience for you, and eagerly awaiting your arrival.

 At present, we have made no changes to the university academic calendar.
-The university is anticipating regular enrollment for summer and fall 2020.
-However, these are extraordinary circumstances, and it is possible the situation will change between now and August.
+The university is anticipating regular enrollment moving forward.
 If any changes occur that impact your specific program, we will contact you directly via email regarding enrollment options.
 In addition, we will share information via our FAQ and our social channels.

 Yes, we recommend you pay your tuition deposit to secure your seat in the incoming class as soon as possible.
 Should you defer to the next enrollment term, your tuition deposit will be deferred to that term.
 Please check your admissions letter on your applicant status page to see your confirmation and deposit deadline.
 If you have questions about your tuition deposit, please email firstname.lastname@example.org.

-For those students who are applying to programs that lead to New York State teacher certification, we encourage you to utilize the at-home GRE to fulfill the admissions requirements.
-At this time, an at-home MAT exam is not being offered.
+Students applying to teacher certification programs are still required to take the GRE or the MAT.
+For those students who are applying to programs that lead to New York State teacher certification, we encourage you to utilize the at-home GRE to fulfill the standardized testing requirements set forth by New York State.
+An at-home MAT exam is not currently being offered.